input-output-hk/mithril/docs/root/mithril/mithril-network/signer.md

 ## Individual Signatures Production

 The **Mithril Signer** is a node that represents a share of the total stake of the **Cardano Network** which entitles it to participate in the **Mithril multi signature** creation (with respect to its share of total stakes).
-The rule is simple, the more stake shares, the more contribution to the production of the muti signatures.
+The rule is simple, the more stake shares, the more contribution to the production of the multi signatures.

 In order to produce an **Individual Signature** a **Mithril Signer** must also be aware of all the other **Mithril Signers** that may contribute.